ruuda/blog/posts/build-system-insights.md

   if a build step does not specify a dependency on GCC, there will be no `gcc` on the `PATH`.
   Nix is an implementation of this approach.
-* The second approach is to admit defeat on tracking dependencies, and to try and fix the entire environment instead, for example by building inside a specific container or virtual machine.
+* Admit defeat on tracking dependencies, and try and fix the entire environment instead, for example by building inside a specific container or virtual machine.
   Care must be taken to avoid
   mutating the environment in uncontrollable ways.